ExoKomodo/daybreak/README.md

 #### Environment
 In the services, these environment variables are defined by default:
 - `C_INCLUDE_PATH=/app/src/include:/app/tests/include` Defines the include paths for the underlying C compiler
-- `CC=gcc` Defines which c compiler to use for compose services
+- `CC_COMPILER=gcc` Defines which c compiler to use for compose services

 These environment variables are defined by default for the VSCode Dev Container, but will need to be defined for local compose usage
 - `DAYBREAK_BOOTSTRAP=/workspaces/Daybreak/bootstrap/linux/daybreak` Bootstrap executable location